carineribeirost/carineribeirost/README.md

 ## Hi there 👋

-My name is Carine Ribeiro and I am a chemistry PhD scholar working on my cheminformatics, molecular modeling and machine learning skills.
+My name is Carine Ribeiro and I am a chemistry Dsc student working on my cheminformatics, molecular modeling and machine learning skills.
 I'm here to share codes and concepts I have learned!
 Feel free to explore and ask questions, I'd love to help!

 ---